eonu/sequentia/README.md

 Sequentia is a Python package that provides various classification and regression algorithms for sequential data, including methods based on hidden Markov models and dynamic time warping.

-Some examples of how Sequentia can be on sequence data include:
+Some examples of how Sequentia can be used on sequence data include:

 - determining a spoken word based on its audio signal or alternative representations such as MFCCs,
 - predicting motion intent for gesture control from sEMG signals,